cyildiz/yii-composite-unique-validator/README.md

-Yii Composite Unique Validator Extension
+Yii Composite Unique Validator
 ==============================

-_ECompositeUniqueValidator_ validates that the combined values of the given attributes (composite key) is unique in the corresponding database table.
+_ECompositeUniqueValidator_ is a Yii extension that validates that the combined values of the given attributes (composite key) is unique in the corresponding database table.

 It is a modification of the build in _CUniqueValidator_.
 All properties and methods of the _CUniqueValidator_ should also work with this validator, with the exception of the property `attributeName`.